Tally Rules for

 Equity Process In MMV: Ballot WeightsThe process above has several variations.

 ( MMV takes its total budget as an external given.
 It was developed for an organization that puts some of the coming year's projected surplus into a discretionary fund.
-Asked whether we should let voters add personal money to their voting weight, thus increasing the budget, their personal “tax” and their influence on the public goods selected, the members laughed, “No one would do that; we all want our personal funds for personal use.”
+Asked whether we should let voters add personal money to their voting weight, thus increasing the budget, their personal “tax” and their influence on the public goods selected, some members laughed, “No one would do that; we all want our personal funds for personal use.”
 However, civic clubs and religious groups might choose voluntary donations. )

 Utility Process In MMV: Variable VotesMMV tries to maximize the “utility value” or happiness per dollar.
 The tally can use several options to optimize this value.
 A ballot's average offer gets one vote, but its highest priorities may get more than one and its lower offers get less than one vote each.
 It still spreads its offers of money to as many top items as it could afford to if it were offering one vote to each.

 |Fairness in money||One voter cannot spend another's share.|